VltraHeaven/gcp-terraform-lab-template/README.md

 ---
 ## Details

 A list of the required variables can be found in `variables.tf`.
 These can either be defined by in a `terraform.tfvars` file or at toe command line (the latter is not supported by the terratest framework).
 The google provider requires a `credentials.json` file for a service account to use during provisioning.
 Details on how to set this up can be found [here](https://cloud.google.com/community/tutorials/getting-started-on-gcp-with-terraform).
 This project depends upon having a project already created on GCP.
 The service account should have the necessary permissions within that project.
+A `./keys` directory can be created in the root of the project to store credentials/public keys and will be ignored by VCS.
+By default, `terraform.tfvars` will also be ignored by VCS.
+This functionality can be changed by commenting out `terraform.tfvars` in the project's `.gitignore`.
 ---
 ## Use